 A Guide to Employment Standards in Agriculture

 The chart below lists the most common Employment Standards provisions and to whom they apply in agriculture:

-What are climate controlled facilities where all or substantially all the employee's work is performed?
+What are climate-controlled facilities where all or substantially all of the employee's work is performed?

 Employees hired to work in climate-controlled facilities are covered by all the provisions of The Employment Standards Code.